Joseph Swan (engraver): Life and work

 Joseph Swan was born 11 November 1796 in Manchester England to Thomas Swan and Janet Russell.

 He started his career in what had become his hometown of Edinburgh as an apprentice to engraver John Beugo and worked with other engravers.
 In August 1817, he married Margaret Thomson in Edinburgh before setting off to Glasgow.
-There he took over the engraving business established by Charles Dearie, who died 28 November 1818.
+There, he took over the engraving business established by Charles Dearie, who died 28 November 1818.

 Swan was one of a number of engravers and printers in Glasgow whose business encompassed pictures, portraits, maps, bookplates, plans, invoices, bills, bank notes, and silver work.
 One of his commissions was to illustrate rare plants in the collection of the Royal Botanic Institute of Glasgow.

-In 1836 Swan was one of the first to apply steam to the lithographic printing process.
+Although best known for steel engraving work, the business also made much use of lithography, which it introduced in 1834.
+As the products were generally more ephemeral, such as printing images for notepaper and Swan’s Universal Copy Books, examples of lithographic work are less common.
+In 1836, Swan was one of the first to apply steam to the lithographic printing process.
 He employed staff who specialised in a particular area such as pictures, letter and seal engraving.
 They included Robert Charles Bell who, like Swan, had worked with John Beugo in Edinburgh and Thomas Annan, later known for his photographic work.